Archita0102/PD-OpenLANE-Workshop/README.md

--	The designs required to run on the OpenLANE are been extracted from the designs directory under openlane.
+-	The designs required to run on the OpenLANE are been extracted from the designs directory under `openlane`.
 There are about 30-40 designs already built in openlane , here we can also built our design.

 <p align="center">
    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/4b6d663a-e620-40a1-8d2f-130f5f13d6b6">

 - For this workshop will be doing **picorv32a**.
 The folder consists of following subdirectories.
-	-	src : source.
+	-   `src` : source.
 RTL  and SDC information will be present here.
-	-	sky130A_sky130_fd_sc_hd_config.tcl : pdk specific config file.
+	-   `sky130A_sky130_fd_sc_hd_config.tcl` : pdk specific config file.
-	-	config.tcl : Bypassess all the configuration that has already been done in openLANE .
+	-    `config.tcl` : Bypassess all the configuration that has already been done in openLANE .
 Many switches use default values that are already present in openLANE flow.

 <p align="center">
    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/69901dd9-03da-4962-ba62-e2104ed3ff86">

-**less config.tcl**
+` **less config.tcl** `
 <p align="center">
    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/3d0ee9f8-bab5-417a-b742-ec5640601f96">